 Understanding Your First Pair

 Now look them over.
 On the back you'll see two numbers separated by an "x".
 Common combinations are 8x40, 7x35, 7x50, and 10x50.
 The first number is the magnification, or "power."
-The second is the aperture, the diameter of the large front lenses measured in millimeters (see the example at right).
+The second is the aperture, the diameter of the large front lenses measured in millimeters.